Jeunese/jeunese.github.io/docs/overview.md

 	* Scannable content.
 	* Content that's understandable and easy to follow.
 	* Content that's in line with your company's [Voice and Tone](/voice-and-tone).
-1. **Map content to your audience's processes and tasks.** Structure content around the intended audience's workflow and build this content based on:
+1. **Map content to your audience's processes and tasks.** Create task-based content that's structured around the intended audience's workflow.
+Build this content and decide where it should go based on:
 	* What the intended audience is trying to do.
+	* The steps involved in completing a task.
 	* What information and resources the intended audience needs to complete a task.
-	* The steps involved in completing a task.
-	* Where the content should exist and already exists.
-	* How to present information so that the intended audience can scan and find information that fulfills their information needs.
 	* What content and resources already exist.
 	* What concepts require explanation.
+	* How to present information so that the intended audience can scan and find information that fulfils their information needs.

 After creating your information experience, you should evaluate and improve on it:

-* Validate the logic behind the information flow as the intended audience moves between task.
+* Validate the logic behind the information flow as the intended audience moves between tasks.
 * Identify information gaps, such as incomplete steps, missing context or explanation, or a lack of technical depth.
 * Identify and remove or fix confusing, out-of-date, inaccurate, redundant, or unnecessary information.
 * Check your content for errors and that it meets the requirements outlined in your style guide.